linux-integrity/ima-doc/ima-concepts.rst

    https://github.com/mgerstner/ima-inspect does further parsing of the extended attributes.

    **FIXME Needs testing and a sample command line input and output.**

-Signatures have a variation, called an ``appended signature``, where the signature is appended to the file contents rather then stored in the extended attribute.
+Signatures have a variation, called an ``appended signature``, where the signature is appended to the file contents rather than stored in the extended attribute.

 Appraisal failures will return ``Permission denied``.
-Further information can be viewed in the audit log with
+Further information can be viewed in the system audit log with

 ::